 Child Custody And Visitation

-Child custody & visitation are often the most contentious issues during a divorce.
-Every parent cares about and loves their children.
-Parents want to remain active and engaged in their children's lives.
 During a divorce or separation, parents may sometimes lose sight of the importance of the children's best interests.
 Emotions can run high, making it hard to focus on long-term solutions that help the children thrive.

 Serving clients in Fairfax County, VA, and the surrounding Northern Virginia area since 1981, Wexell Milman brings decades of experience in family law matters.
 We help parents minimize conflict and harm during separation and divorce by keeping the focus on solutions that support your goals as a parent.